-where W is the spatial weights matrix that represents the spatial structure of the data, Wlngitgi0 is the spatial lag of the dependent variable, and ρ is a spatial lag coefficient.
+where W is the spatial weights matrix that represents the spatial structure of the data, W gyi is the spatial lag of the dependent variable, ρ is spatial lag coefficient, gyi is the average growth rate of the GDP during T period (quarters), yi,0 is value of the GDP in the base (initial) year, which are 2015:Q1 for the model without pandemic period and 2019:Q1 for the model including pandemic period and εi is error term.

-In the SEM specification, on the other hand, spatial dependence could represent a missing variable that embodies a spatial structure.
-In this context, Equation 2 can be reformulated as
+In the SEM specification, on the other hand, spatial dependence could exist in the disturbance or error term structure in the estimation, especially when the spatial dependence is not directly experienced by income or growth.
+In this context, our SEM specification is written as follows,